elatov/elatov.github.io/_posts/2014-03-26-install-samhain-beltane-freebsd.md

 Notice you can either **acknowledge** the alarm (this is why beltane needs **update** permission to the MySQL DB) or you can **update** the signature of the file (appropriate permissions for **/usr/local/beltane/bin/beltane_update** are necessary).

-The &#8220;Beltane I&#8221; UI is a little slow and the &#8220;Beltane II&#8221; project looks a little better, hopefully I will have a chance to try it out soon.
+The "Beltane I" UI is a little slow and the "Beltane II" project looks a little better, hopefully I will have a chance to try it out soon.